-Cornbread waffles are made easy using a corn muffin mix, and feature a touch of cinnamon and fresh blueberries.
-The homemade blueberry maple syrup adds an extra special touch!
+Blueberry cornbread waffles are made easy using a corn muffin mix, and feature a touch of cinnamon and fresh blueberries.
+Homemade blueberry maple syrup adds an extra special touch!

-Do you ever get the “after-vacation” blues?
-Where you walk through the door, set down your bags, and sink into the couch while thoughts of reality (such as quantifying the loads of laundry to be done, chores to complete, work emails to answer, etc.) come hurdling back at you?
+So, those after-vacation blues.
+Where you walk through the door, set down your bags, and sink into the couch while thoughts of reality (such as calculating the number of loads of laundry to be done, chores to complete, work emails to answer, etc.) come hurdling back at you?

 I think I have the “after-these-waffles” breakfast blues.

 It’s likely on this Monday morning that the only breakfast excitement I’ll get is deciding between a pineapple- or a strawberry-flavored Greek yogurt.
 But it’s normal to look forward to the breakfast you’ll eat five days from now, right?
 Because I’m pretty sure I’ll be daydreaming of juicy blueberries and fluffy cornbread waffles until Saturday morning rolls around.